 How do people with HIV use rilpivirine?

 Rilpivirine is used in combination with anti-HIV drugs from other classes, usually nukes (nucleoside analogues) and protease inhibitors or integrase inhibitors.
 Combinations such as these are called antiretroviral therapy, or ART.
-(For more information on these drug combinations, see CATIE’s A Practical Guide to HIV Drug Treatment.)
+(For more information on these drug combinations, see CATIE’s Your Guide to HIV Treatment.)

 For many people with HIV, the use of HIV drug treatment has increased their CD4 counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither rilpivirine nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he or she can monitor your health.

 - Continue to practise safer sex and take other precautions to prevent passing HIV on to other people and protect yourself from different strains of HIV and other germs.